 Ever want to look over old PIAA Wrestling Championship brackets and results...but can't find them online?
 Well look no further as we have ALL of them on our site!
 That is EVERY state championship bracket and result going back to 1938.
 Along with all the results and the rest of the statistics for each tournament you've come to expect from our online brackets, we also have some statistical reports and breakdowns that combine AA and AAA results.
 Want a quick list of all the 2, 3, or 4 time state champs?
 We got it!
 How about which schools have the most 3 or 4 time medal winners?
 We got that too!
 Just click the link below for all the results and reports.

-This will be an ongoing project for quite some time and it involves thousands of names and details.
+This project involved several volunteers and took many hours to compile the thousands of names and details.
 If you see anything incorrectly listed (name spelled wrong, record or results incorrectly posted, or something else), please let us know by emailing us at email@example.com and we'll get it fixed ASAP.
 Thanks!